Specas/CV-Sudoku-Solver/README.md

 # CV-Sudoku-Solver-alg

-Test algorithms for the openCV sudoku solver.
-The final application makes use of some of these algorithms.
+The repo consists of test algorithms for the sudoku solver CV app.
+It also consists of the main application code.

+The main application code is placed in the App folder.
+All the files placed outside are the test files.